CrazyTim/spin-wheel/README.md

 ## Properties for `Wheel`

+Note: setting a property to `undefined` will reset it to the default value.

 Name                            | Default Value     | Description
 ------------------------------- | ------------------| ---------------------------
 `borderColor`                   | `#000`            | The color of the line around the circumference of the wheel.